pschmeddes/pschmeddes.github.io/OutSystems/GSS-training.md

 ## Businsess Ananlist

+Selection from guided path [Becoming an OutSystems Business Analyst](https://www.outsystems.com/training/paths/19/becoming-an-outsystems-business-analyst/)

+Learn all about what is necessary to be a Business Analyst in the context of an OutSystems project.

+**Follow the Business Analyst path to:**

+* Understand OutSystems and the Agile methodology
+* Create a business vision and gather requirements
+* Participate in the project initiation and in iterations
+* Manage the roll-out of releases

 ### [Storytelling](https://www.outsystems.com/training/courses/191/storytelling)

 Getting ready to start your project?
 Learn all about defining the personas, and drill down on user stories.